 Short-term rentals, home sharing, vacation rentals, Airbnb: regardless of what you call the concept, it is clear that the sharing economy has worked its way into virtually every residential area in the country.
 Short-term rentals are defined as the rental of all or part of a residential dwelling unit for a duration of occupancy of less than 30 days.

-PABBI is requesting Townships/Boroughs/Cities to develop and implement a short-term rental ordinance that provides protection to neighborhoods and residents as well as levels the playing field with bed and breakfasts and hotels/motels/inns.
-PABBI has developed a position paper entitled "Requirements for Short-Term Rental Ordinances."
+The former PABBI organization requested Townships/Boroughs/Cities to develop and implement a short-term rental ordinance that provides protection to neighborhoods and residents as well as levels the playing field with bed and breakfasts and hotels/motels/inns.
+PABBI had developed a position paper entitled "Requirements for Short-Term Rental Ordinances."

 Protect and Increase Statewide Tourism Funding